ThatGuy-GEWP/SFML-GE/README.md

 Opening with Visual Studio is recommended, as this is a Visual Studio 2022 Project.
 ![image](https://github.com/ThatGuy-GEWP/SFML-GE/assets/24467262/68d8fee3-651e-4319-8e01-9cae8c7c4124)
 ### Manual
-Simply cloning the repo should work fine, as for dependencies this project is built on [SFML.Net](https://www.sfml-dev.org/download/sfml.net/) as the main dependency
+Simply cloning the repo should work fine, as for dependencies this project is built on [SFML.Net](https://www.sfml-dev.org/download/sfml.net/) [(NuGet package here)](https://www.nuget.org/packages/SFML.Net) as the main dependency

 ## Your First Project
 ```cs